wp-plugins/wp-genesis-box/readme.txt

 `<!-- WP Genesis Box: plugin is disabled.
 Check Settings page. -->`

 This means you didn't pass a necessary setting to the plugin, so it disabled itself.
 You need to pass at least the affiliate URL, either by entering it on the settings page or passing it to the plugin in the shortcode or PHP function.
 You should also check that the "enabled" checkbox on the plugin settings page is checked.
+If that box is unchecked, the plugin will be disabled even if you pass the affiliate URL.

+= I cleared my browser cache and my caching plugin but the output still looks wrong. =

+Are you using a plugin that minifies CSS?
+If so, try excluding the plugin CSS file from minification.

 == Screenshots ==

 1. Here's what the output looks like.
-2. Top half of settings page
+2. Settings page
-3. Images to choose from on settings page

 == Changelog ==

+= 0.0.5 =
+- there are now 19 different images available
+- minor code refactoring
+- added marketing text from Studiopress shareasale.com settings, which can be overridden by passing $content to shortcode or function
+- image picker is a dropdown box with dynamic image display (thanks to http://stackoverflow.com/questions/2921607/how-to-change-picture-using-drop-down-list)
+- moved quicktag script further down the page
+- minor admin page update
+- updated readme.txt
+- added option to open links in new window
+- css file refactoring

 = 0.0.4 =
 - updated admin messages code